- Competitive Analysis

 Financial SEO Tip #4: Claim and Optimize Your Google My Business Page

-Chances are you’ve seen that pack of local map listings in the search results.
+One thing you’re going to want is local SEO.
+Finance companies that want more local business need to get in the local pack—chances are, you’ve seen that pack of local map listings in the search results.
 Those local listings come from a business’s Google My Business Page.

 Google My Business (GMB) is your best bet to get your firm listed on Google Maps for local searches, depending on your location and the competitive landscape for your area.
 Google uses the data on your Google My Business page to display your firm’s: